 19-G: Side Pots -- Each side pot will be split separately.

 19-H: Disputed Pots -- The right to dispute a hand ends when a new hand begins.
 However, a player shall not be deprived of the right to dispute a hand be someone else starting a hand where active Players are also dealers.
-The determination of when a hand begins is defined by the first riffle of the deck.
+The determination of when a hand begins is defined by the first cut of the deck.

-20-B: Chip Stacks Kept Visible and Countable -- Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
+20-B: Chip Stacks and Player Hole Cards Kept Visible and Countable -- Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
 Community Card Player recommends clean stacks in multiples of 10 or 20 as a standard.
 Players must keep their higher (or highest) denomination chips visible and identifiable at all times.
 Tournament directors will control the number and denomination of chips in play and may color up at their discretion.
 Discretionary color-ups are to be announced.

 20-C: Color Up -- At any time, any player may make an equal exchange of any chips with the other players.
 The lowest denomination of chip in play shall be removed from the table when it is no longer needed in the blind structure.